 What should I watch for while using this medication?

 The medication may increase your risk of getting an infection.
-Stay away from people who are sick.
-Tell your doctor or health care professional if you are around anyone with measles or chickenpox.
+Try to avoid people who are sick.
+Tell your care team if you are around anyone with measles or chickenpox.

 Where should I keep my medication?